omidrohanian/gaze-mwe-ranlp2017/data/Dataset_Information.md

 In order to prepare sequences to be trained by the CRF model, we changed all the markup to numbers as follows:

-* 0: for the tokens that do not match the pattern of Verb + Noun or Verb + Particle
+* 0: for tokens that do not match the pattern of Verb+Noun or Verb+Particle
-* 1: for the tokens that match the pattern of Verb + Noun or Verb + Particle, but are not tagged as MWEs
+* 1: for tokens that match the pattern of Verb+Noun or Verb+Particle, but are not tagged as MWEs
-* 2: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the beginning of MWEs
+* 2: for tokens that match the pattern of Verb+Noun or Verb+Particle, and are tagged as the beginning of MWEs
-* 3: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the middle of MWEs
+* 3: for tokens that match the pattern of Verb+Noun or Verb+Particle, and are tagged as the middle of MWEs
-* 4: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the end of MWEs
+* 4: for tokens that match the pattern of Verb+Noun or Verb+Particle, and are tagged as the end of MWEs